sonialagunac/sonialagunac.github.io/content/news/get-started/index.md

 ---
-title: 🏛️ Started a reasearch stay at University of Cambridge!
+title: 🏛️ Started a research stay at University of Cambridge!
 summary: Will be working on alignment of LLMs with Prof. Mihaela Van der Shaar.
 date: 2025-02-01
 ---